 Different Type Of Leads

 Marketing Qualified Leads (MQL) refers to a lead that is more likely to become a customer compared to other leads based on lead intelligence and is usually conveyed by closed-loop reporting.
 Sales Qualified Leads (SQL) means that the sales team has qualified this lead as a potential customer.
+SQL marketing requires a deeper level of sales and marketing alignment, given that the core objective is pipeline velocity from the middle through bottom of the funnel.

 The SQL is in the buying cycle, while the MQL is not ready for that buying stage just yet.
 In other words, marketing qualified leads are more than just regular, non-qualified ones, but aren't ready for the sales process yet.
 SQLs are targeted as a potential customer, much more closer to the finishing offers.